 If you're looking for something more portable, check out the Segway Ninebot Kickscooter Zing E8 or E10.
 Both models can fold, making them easier to carry if your kid wants to ride the scooter to school.
 And, they have some fun LED lighting, too.

 One thing to note: Most electric scooters for kids lack bells or lights, so it's worth picking up at least a bell, so that your child can warn others.
+And be sure to get them one of the best bike helmets, too.

 Here are the rest of our picks for the best electric scooters for kids.